 Please complete each step before moving on.

-If audio stops working properly in OS X, the first thing you should do is to go to System Preferences > Sound > Output and check your sound settings.
+If the audio stops working properly in macOS, the first thing you should do is to go to System Preferences > Sound > Output and check your sound settings.
 Make sure that your settings are correct.

 Restart your Mac

 Restart your Mac.
 This may help.
 (Apple menu > Restart…)

 You may want to reset the Core Audio process.
 Here is how: